Return each forest's leaf node scale parameters.

 Object of type

-corresponding to a BART / BCF model with at least one forest sample- forest_type
+bartmodelorbcfmodelcorresponding to a BART / BCF model with at least one forest sample- forest_type

 Which forest to use from

-.
+model_object.
 Valid inputs depend on the model type, and whether or not a given forest was sampled in that model.1.
 BART

-: Extracts leaf indices for the variance forest
+'mean': Extracts leaf indices for the mean forest'variance': Extracts leaf indices for the variance forest

 2. BCF